mrsimpson/slides-context-is-all-you-need/.vibe/development-plan-impuls.md

 - [x] Created slides/21-skills-shift-strategical.md for strategic focus
 - [x] Updated all references from "manager" to "strategical"
 - [x] Fixed white-on-white text issue in four-tiles layout for light mode
+- [x] Replaced emojis with UIM icons for consistency

 ## Style
 ### Tasks